isabella232/SC_SamMeechWard/For Instructor/BDDFrameworkTutorial/Script.md

 When writing an it description, it's common to start the description with the word "should".

-##### expect

-It is inside the `it` function, that we make our assertions.
-This is where the actual testing happens.

-To test this method, we need to create a new player `let player = Player()`, and a new upgrader with that player `let upgrader = PlayerUpgrader(player: player)`, then we need to try upgrading the lives by 0 `try? upgrader.upgradeLives(by: 0)`.
+To test this method, I need to create a new player and a new upgrader with that player.
+Then I need to try upgrading the lives by 0.

 ```swift
 let player = Player()